 Critical acclaim for FBI:

-It's a good thing Mike Ferris kept a diary over the many years he has been running his tours.
+> It's a good thing Mike Ferris kept a diary over the many years he has been running his tours.
 Nobody could remember so many funny, outrageous and downright scary stories.
 We would be the poorer for it if any had been forgotten.
 Read this book and marvel at the things that can happen on tour, and how they can be dealt with successfully.
 It is just as well that what happens on tour – does not stay on tour!
 A good-looking product, as well as a wonderful read.
-J Peter 'The Bear' Thoeming, Editor, Aust Motorcyclist Magazine
+J Peter Thoeming, 'The Bear', Editor, Aust Motorcyclist Magazine

-Mike, so I’ve just finished the book.
+> Mike, so I’ve just finished the book.
 What can I say other than it's an honour to know you!
 Your struggles, your achievements were heart felt.
 You brought to life the tours you've travelled, the amazing people you have met and lost.
 Your life is richer because of it.
 So never stop spinning those wheels, Mike!
 Thank you for sharing all your adventures.
 Now I know why I instinctively called you my soul brother!
 Madder than a rattlesnake!
 Hell yeah!!
+Jenine Brown, rock musician, Sydney

 Must say that last chapter was a doozy.
 Good on you for being ‘human’ and opening up like that.
 In a way that gave the whole book more credence.
 I can honestly say you write VERY well, so BIG congratulations on publishing this book.
 Paul is now lined up to read it and I reckon he’ll enjoy it too.
+Hope life is going grand for you as it is here for us.
+Kerry (and Paul) Dickson, Hobart

 > Free Back Issues! by Mike Ferris is not the book it initially appears.
 Initially, I thought it would be solely about Mike and his adventures, but it is a whole lot more.
 The content is as much about the people he has met, the experiences including the good, bad and ugly, the challenges of running a business and the ever-increasing amount of competition.